How to Fix Missing Media and Corrupt Files in Family Tree Maker?

 Under the Media tab, you can fix missing media and corrupt files.
 This is where you’ll discover all of your tree’s available media and related files.

-Also, by default, a folder called Family Tree Maker is created on your document.
+Also, by default, a folder called Family Tree Maker is created in your document.
 Within this folder, you can save a folder of media with your tree names.
 As a result, you can also alter and modify your media file from this location.

 To avoid this problem in the future, please do a full backup when your tree is in good condition.
 Because if a problem arises in the future, you may recover your system using this backup file.